 Again, everyone is unique, and what one asexual or graysexual person enjoys might not be what another person enjoys.

 There’s no test that determines whether you’re asexual or graysexual.

-In order to figure out if you fall under this umbrella, you might find it helpful to ask yourself:
+To figure out if you fall under this umbrella, you might find it helpful to ask yourself: